JohnEstropia/GCDKit/README.md

-DispatchKit
+GCDKit
 ===========

-DispatchKit is Grand Central Dispatch simplified with swift.
+GCDKit is Grand Central Dispatch simplified with swift.

 ---

 ## Introduction

-DispatchKit implements the following constructs.
+GCDKit implements the following constructs.
 To see how they work, jump right to the **Common Usage Patterns** section below.

 - `GCDQueue`: An abstraction of the `dispatch_queue_*` API. `GCDQueue`s are expressed as `enum`s, because we typically only need to deal with these queue types: